A Fisher-Rao gradient flow for entropy-regularised Markov decision processes in Polish spaces: Problem formulation and statements of main results

 then $\pi\in C^1(\bbR_+; \Pi_\mu )$ satisfies \eqref{eq:FR_flow}.
 This provides additional flexibility in constructing a solution of \eqref{eq:FR_flow} by choosing an appropriate term $f$.
 In our case, we select $f=-V^{\pi_t}_\tau$ in \eqref{eq:mirror_descent} as it facilitates deducing the uniqueness of \eqref{eq:FR_flow} from Lemma \ref{lemma:dpi_t} Item \ref{item:from_FR_to_MD}. \end{remark}

 The maps $Z\mapsto Q^{\boldsymbol{\pi}(Z)}_\tau$ and $Z\mapsto V^{\boldsymbol{\pi}(Z)}_\tau$ are merely locally Lipschitz continuous, due to the presence of the KL divergence in $Q^{\pi}_\tau$ and $V^{\pi}_\tau$ (see Lemma \ref{lemma:Q_local_lipschitz}).
 Consequently, \eqref{eq:mirror_descent} involves a locally Lipschitz non-linearity, which prevents us from directly deducing the existence of a global solution from the Picard--Lindel{\"o}f theorem.
-To overcome this difficulty, we first establish that the value function decreases along the flow $(Z_t)_{t\ge 0}$.
-This allows us to prove that a solution of \eqref{eq:mirror_descent} does not explode in any finite time (see Proposition \ref{prop:a_priori_bound_Z}), and subsequently establish the well-posedness of \eqref{eq:mirror_descent} (or equivalently \eqref{eq:FR_flow}) via a truncation procedure.
+To overcome this difficulty, we first establish that the value function decreases along the flow $(Z_t)_{t\ge 0}$, and hence is uniformly bounded in $t$.

 \begin{proposition} Let $Z_0\in B_b(S\times A)$ and $T>0$.
 If $Z\in C^1([0,T); B_b(S\times A))$ satisfies \eqref{eq:mirror_descent} and $\pi_t =\boldsymbol{\pi}(Z_t)$ for all $t\in [0,T)$, then $t\mapsto V^{\pi_t}_\tau $ is differentiable, and $\partial_t V^{\pi_t}_\tau (s)\le 0$ for all $s\in S$ and $t\in [0,T)$. \end{proposition}